Rickcau/BackupOneDrive/README.md

    ~~~

    You will see rclone will use the remote config you just created and it will start copying the files from OneDrive to the ~/OneDrive folder.

-## Closing Summary
-This process is super simple and you can simply create a cron job to run the **rclone copy** on a schedule.
-You can also do this on a Windows OS as well.
-If you do some searching you will find various .sh scripts that are much more robust, but I am not looking for complexity, I simply want my files on OneDrive to be backed up to local folder once a week.

 ## Helpful commands